 Children today live harried lives that are organized and timed nearly to the minute.
 Many parents spend their days toting children to and from school, after-school activities, sports, dance classes, clubs and social events.
 In general, children ages 8 to 18 spend more time (44.5 hours per week) in front of computers, televisions and game screens than any other activity in their lives except sleeping.

 The environment for outdoor play has changed, too.
 Subdivisions have replaced many natural areas.
 School playgrounds are manicured, lacking woods and rough edges where children tend to naturally gravitate to explore.
 Most parks today are dominated by baseball and soccer fields and surrounded by suburbia.

 Even Waggener’s childhood landscape has changed.
-“My story has a sad ending,” he says, recalling a recent visit to his childhood home with his daughter, Rhiannon, who is 6.
+“My story has a sad ending,” he said, recalling a visit to his childhood home with his daughter, Rhiannon.
 “The creek is now underground in culverts and the land has been developed.”